 Ida Bell (Minard) Cole was born on Sept.
-30, 1859 at Gambier, Knox County, OH, the daughter of Nathan W. and Sarah Jane (Woodruff) Minard.
+30, 1859 at Gambier, Knox County, OH, the daughter of Nathan Williams and Sarah Jane (Woodruff) Minard.

 The Coles produced a family of 14 children -- born over a quarter-century, spanning the years 1881 and 1906 -- including Clarence Wilbur Cole, Clyde Francis Cole, William Cole, Florence Lenora Metsker, George Nathan Cole, Candace Naomi Thurber, Alice "Myrtle" Nelson, Harry Leonard Cole, Artemus Ward "Art" Cole, Laura Mae Forrest McKimmey, Ruby Elnora Murphy, Ernest Kenneth Cole, Ida Isabel "Bell" Cook and Frank Leslie Cole.

 Sadly, son William Cole died at the tender age of one month on Feb.
 5, 1884, and son George Nathan Cole passed away a dozen years later, at age 10, on Jan.
 6, 1896.
 Small grave markers for both boys are placed side by side in what became the Cole family plot at the Pleasant Hill Cemetery near Berryton, Shawnee County.

 The newlyweds made immediate plans to relocated to Nebraska, where the promise of prosperity appealed.
 When the federal census enumeration was made in 1880, the young, childless couple made a home in the Upper Loup District of Sherman County, NE.
 That year, they dwelled next door to his parents.
 Both Clark and his father were listed as farmers.